Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Add the `Flip H` property from the Texture Button, renamed to `Texture Flip H` for clarity.
 - Add the `Flip V` property from the Texture Button, renamed to `Texture Flip V` for clarity.
 - Add Texture Button-esque button texturing?
 It might not work... but it could be useful to have that as an alternative to the already-implemented NinePatchRect-esque button texturing.
 - Add [Conditional Export Properties](http://kehomsforge.com/tutorials/single/gdConditionalProperty)?
-It could be used for giving the option between using Texture Button-esque button texturing and NinePatchRect-esque nutton texturing without clogging up the Inspector.
+It could be used for giving the option between using Texture Button-esque button texturing and NinePatchRect-esque button texturing without clogging up the Inspector.
-- Add all exported properties to custom property groups.
+- Add exported properties to custom property groups.

 ## Changelog:
 ### v2.0.0
-- Initial public release of the plugin on the [Asset Library](https://godotengine.org/asset-library) for Godot version 3.x as well as the setup of the GitHub repository and everything else that goes with those two things.
+- Initial public release of the plugin on the [Asset Library](https://godotengine.org/asset-library) as well as the setup of the GitHub repository and everything else that goes with those two things.

 ### v1.3.0
 - Added a new custom `Focused Sound` property.